Compare ETS

 MEE publishes an ETS work plan to set the timeline for MRV work each year.
 MEE published the 2025 work plan in April 2025.

-REPORTING FREQUENCY: Covered entities must submit a monthly emission report within 40 calendar days after the end of each month, including fuel consumption, low-level calorific value, carbon content of the fuel, purchased electricity, output products, as well as other parameters.
-Covered entities in the power sector must submit the 2024 emissions reports by the end of March 2025.
-Covered entities in the steel, cement and aluminum smelter sectors must submit the 2024 emissions reports by the end of June 2025.
+REPORTING: Covered entities must submit a monthly emissions report within 40 calendar days after the end of each month, including fuel consumption, low-level calorific value, carbon content of the fuel, and purchased electricity, output products, as well as other parameters.
+Covered entities must submit the annual emissions reports by the end of March next year.

 VERIFICATION: Provincial-level ecological and environmental authorities are responsible for organizing the verification of GHG reports.
 They may commission technical service agencies to provide verification services.
 Verification of 2024 emissions from the power sector must be completed by the end of June 2025.
-Verification of 2024 emissions from the cement, aluminum smelter and steel sectors should be completed before the end of August 2025.
+Verification of the 2024 emissions from the cement, aluminum smelter and steel sectors should be completed before the end of August 2025.
 Verification of other key industries should be completed by the end of September 2025.

 The Interim Regulations enhanced enforcement measures and penalties for different parties.
-Covered entities face a fine for not reporting or cheating in reporting, ranging from CNY 500,000 (USD 69,469) to ten times the illegal gains.
-Failures in compliance obligations result in fines ranging from five to ten times the market value of the gap, a significant increase from the previous maximum fine of CNY 30,000 (USD 4,416).
+Covered entities face a fine for not reporting or cheating in reporting, ranging from CNY 500,000 (USD 69,542) to ten times the illegal gains.
+Failures in compliance obligations result in fines ranging from five to ten times the market value of the gap, a significant increase from the previous maximum fine of CNY 30,000 (USD 4,173).
 For those who refuse to surrender allowances after receiving a warning, deductions from the following year’s allocation and potential production suspension are now in force.

-Market participants involved in market manipulation behaviors may face penalties up to ten times their illegal gains, starting from CNY 500,000 (USD 69,469).
+Market participants involved in market manipulation behaviors may face penalties up to ten times their illegal gains, starting from CNY 500,000 (USD 69,542).

 Market Regulation